roc-streaming/roc-vad/README.md

 This parameter should be provided on **both sender and receiver** and have **exact same value**.

 ### Tuning latency

+Both sender and receiver latency is affected by `--device-buffer` option, which defines how much latency device itself introduces.

 Receiver-side parameters essential for latency are: